JAEYOONSUNG/BPGAconverter/README.md

-# BPGA_downstream
+# Welcome to the BPGAconvert, a combined scripts-based pipeline for comparative genomics analysis.
 Downstream process for BPGA output file.
 To make user-friendly xlsx file

-# Welcome to the BPGA downstream, a combined scripts-based pipeline for comparative genomics analysis.

 ## Project Introduction